Mayor of Strathfield 1925 & Alderman 1920-1937

-Curnow married Betsy, the daughter of John Johns, in 1891.
-Curnow was an Alderman of Strathfield Council [c.1921 to 1933] and Mayor in 1925.
+Curnow married Betsy Johns in 1891.
 Betsy Curnow died in 1913 and there is an inscription in her honour at the Homebush Methodist Church.
 In 1921, Curnow married her sister Edith, who died in 1943 at age of 58.

 Curnow Street and Curnow Reserve were named for John Curnow.
 However, both the street and reserve have been renamed as Pemberton Rd and Mount Royal Reserve respectively.